 - Enterprise Computing Systems - emphasizes the use of large-scale computers (mainframes) in the large enterprise environment.

-The Information Systems program is accredited by the Computing Accreditation Commission (CAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Information Systems program is accredited by the Computing Accreditation Commission of ABET, www.abet.org.

 IT - Information Systems Program Educational Objectives